 5. Detection of File Changes

-In the event that someone gains access to a site and alters or deletes files, this security plugin will send an email to the administrator.
+If someone gains access to a site and alters or deletes files, this security plugin will email the administrator.
 This indicates if you have been hacked.

 6. Dashboard Away Mode